bcervantes-keedio/kloudsense/README.md

 KloudSense is an OpenSource project, and also uses some projects Apache licensed.
 This projects are:

   - **Grafana**: Grafana is the Front-End module to draw Dashboards with the data stored in Prometheus.
   - **Prometheus**: Prometheus is used to ingest short-term storage of metrics (15 days by default).
-Also it's works as DataSource for Grafana.
+Also acting as a data source for Grafana.
-  - **Alertmanager**: Sends alerts messages when a Prometheus alert fire.
+  - **Alertmanager**: Sends alerts messages when a Prometheus alert triggers.
   - **CrateDB-CE**: CrateDB Community Edition for long-term  storage of metrics, containers logs and system logs.
   - **Crate-Adapter**: **(Crate-Prometheus Adapter for us (CPA))** Connect Prometheus with CrateDB for remote Write/Read.
-  - **Drools**: Expert system based on rules to determine the cause of the alert and the properly solution.
-When the rules have been determined the error, Drools can trigger the execution of one or some Airflow DAGs to try to fix the error automatically.
+  - **Drools**: Logic system based on rules to determine the cause of the alert and the properly solution.
+When the rules have been determined the error, Drools can trigger the execution of one or more Airflow DAGs to try to fix the error automatically.
   - **Airflow**: Workflow Manager to execute work on monitored nodes that perform maintenance tasks.

 KloudSense own componentes developed by Keedio:
-  - **Prometheus-Drools Adapter (PDA)**: This module receives the alerts sent by Prometheus (like the alerts sent to Alertmanager) and send one by one these alerts to a specified container in Drools to being processed.
+  - **Prometheus-Drools Adapter (PDA)**: This module receives the alerts sent by Prometheus (like the alerts sent to Alertmanager) and sends each of these alerts to a specified container in Drools to be processed.
-  - **Rsyslog-Config**: This configuration files and codes are used to send the DC/OS system and containers logs to CrateDB for further analytics.
+  - **Rsyslog-Config**: These configuration files and codes are used to send the DC/OS system and containers logs to CrateDB for further analysis.
   - **Docker-Compose Deploy**: Deploy in standalone and connections of this system with docker-compose
   - **Analytics**: Predictive and anomaly detection models for look up possible errors on the target cluster.
   - **Alert Rules**: Main Prometheus alerting rules for detect the more common error situations.